warner/petmail/docs/mailbox.md

 # Mailboxes

-To receive messages, each client must contract with at least one `mailbox` service.
-This is a publically-reachable server with good uptime, that is willing to store incoming messages later retrieval by the client.
-Mailboxes allow clients to receive messages despite not being online all the time, and living behind a NAT box.
+To receive messages, each agent must contract with at least one `mailbox` service.
+This is a publically-reachable server with good uptime, that is willing to store incoming messages later retrieval by the agent.
+Mailboxes allow agents to receive messages despite not being online all the time, and living behind a NAT box.
 Some mailboxes can also improve privacy by making it difficult to link sender and receiver.